netlify/examples/examples/micro-frontends-with-zephyr-cloud/README.md

 # Tractor 2.0 + Rspack + MF + Zephyr Sample

+🚧 WIP -> this example is a work-in-progress and will be updated soon

 A micro frontends sample implementation of [The Tractor Store](https://micro-frontends.org/tractor-store/) built with Module Federation and React.
 It's based on the [Piral version](https://github.com/piral-samples/tractor-v2).